Requirements For ATA Carnets for Germany

 What Documents Do I Need To Apply For An ATA Carnet to Germany

-You need to make a detailed list of all items you plan to ship.
-For each one, you’ll need to write down:
+You’ll need to submit a detailed list of goods.
+For each item, you’ll need to provide:

 Make and Model